One Year in Transition

 - Explore your personal learning edges through Action Enquiry

 - Do this in your own community, or in a Transition-minded community

-- Choose two skills to learn and find voluntary placements with skills masters (we help you here)
+- Choose two practical skills to learn and find voluntary placements with skills masters (we help you here)

 - Are given a personal mentor to support you (for free)